woocommerce/woocommerce-admin/docs/features/navigation.md

 ### Slot/fill items

 Using slot fill we can update items on the front-end of the site using JavaScript.
 This is useful for modern JavaScript routing, more intricate interactions with menu items, or updating URLs and hyperlink text without reloading the page.

-In order to use slot fill, you can import the `WooNavigationItem` component from `@woocommerce/navigation` and match the `item` prop with the ID of the item you'd like to modify the behavior of.
+In order to use slot fill, you can import the `WooNavigationItem` component from `@woocommerce/navigation` and match the `item` prop with a unique identifier of the item you'd like to modify the behavior of.
+This identifer needs to conform to the following format, given the `parent` and `id` properties that you used when registering the item in PHP: "`parent/item-id`".

 ```js
 import { __ } from '@wordpress/i18n';